osaftari-source/Pipe-Support-Span/README.md

-# Pipe Support Survey — Trial v0.1
+# Pipe Support Span — Trial v0.1.1

 ## Purpose
 A mobile-first PWA for preliminary site-survey screening of steel pipe support spacing and estimated vertical distributed load at the recommended span.